Failed Maduro coup leader flew on pro-govt magnate's plane

 Durán and his associates are now at the center of multiple investigations in the U.S., Colombia and Venezuela into how Goudreau, a combat veteran with three Bronze Stars but little knowledge of Venezuela, managed to launch a failed raid that ended with the capture and arrest of his two special forces colleagues.

-Durán's role and his closeness to top officials have revived allegations floated by opposition leader Juan Guaidó and U.S. officials that he was secretly working on Maduro's behalf and had co-opted "Operation Gideon," the name of Goudreau's foiled plot.
+Durán's role and his closeness to top officials have revived allegations floated by opposition leader Juan Guaidó and U.S. officials that Franklin and his brother, Pedro, were secretly working on Maduro's behalf and had co-opted "Operation Gideon," the name of Goudreau's foiled plot.

-"There's financing here from the dictatorship," Guaidó said in an interview following the raid with EVTV Miami, an online media outlet run by Venezuelan exiles.
-"A businessman, a front man closely linked to the host of the gossip show," he said in reference to socialist party boss Diosdado Cabello, whose weekly TV program, fed by nuggets from Venezuela's vast intelligence network that he controls, first aired in March the accusations of a planned attack by Goudreau.
+"There's financing here from the dictatorship," Guaidó said in an interview following the raid with EVTV Miami, an online media company run by Venezuelan exiles.
+"A businessman, a front man closely linked to the host of the gossip show," he said in reference to socialist party boss Diosdado Cabello, whose weekly TV program, fed by nuggets from Venezuela's vast intelligence network that he controls, first aired the accusations of a planned attack by Goudreau in March.

 Maduro has claimed that Guaidó, whose aides signed a 42-page agreement last year with Goudreau in Miami outlining a plan to take control of the country, was behind last month's raid, with backing from the CIA or the Drug Enforcement Administration.
 However, Goudreau said he was never paid and the two sides angrily split.
 For its part, the Trump administration has denied it was behind the plot, with the president joking that had the U.S. been involved it would have gone very badly for Maduro.